Jarratts Buildings - The Community

 The working practices at Edmunds Main needed to be safe.
 This meant using explosives underground to blast coal loose only as a last resort.
 If blasting was necessary it should have been performed by experienced men in controlled conditions.
 To minimise any risk of combustion, the use of safety lamps should have been enforced, even though many miners preferred candles despite their unprotected flame.

 When pit owners had scant regard for safety, it was impossible for the managers on site to enforce safe practices.
 In early October, the managing partner, Joseph Mitchell, decided to excavate a couple of underground passages to connect the pit with Swaithe Main, about a mile away.
-The under-steward George Lawson, initially banned the use of explosives, but after Joseph Mitchell offered the men who were digging the tunnels a bonus of a sovereign a fortnight for those teams which made 50 yards progress, his hands were tied.
+The under-steward George Lawton, initially banned the use of explosives, but after Joseph Mitchell offered the men who were digging the tunnels a bonus of a sovereign a fortnight for those teams which made 50 yards progress, his hands were tied.
 The target was impossible to achieve by wedging, a safer method of working, so gunpowder was used.

-George Lawson feared a major incident, but could not predict what or when.
+George Lawton feared a major incident, but could not predict what or when.
 On 6th December, a small fire in the passage had taken over an hour to extinguish.
 It was probably not the only incident.

 Around 7.30am on 8th December, a shot was fired.
 As rocks split, a pocket of gas was released.
 It ignited.
 The small explosion started a fire and blew down an air wall.
 Air walls were a means of ensuring good ventilation as they forced the air to circulate through the mine in a specific direction, introducing fresh air to dilute and move any dangerous gases, keeping the air safe to breathe.

 George Lawton was not in the mine; he was also responsible for the Swaithe Main and was there when the fire started.
-Lawson was sent for, men who were in the burning passage tried to smother the flames and others arrived to try to rebuild the air wall.
+Lawton was sent for, men who were in the burning passage tried to smother the flames and others arrived to try to rebuild the air wall.
 Although it seems incredible that no-one gave an instruction to evacuate the mine, or even inform the 240 or so men who were at work of the problem, the pit deputies lacked the authority, knowing that the owners would see this as an over-reaction.
 By 10.30am, some miners working close to the blazing passage realised that the fire was getting worse and began to alert colleagues informally, when they had any opportunity.

 One of these was Joseph Briggs Howson, a timber worker who lived at 21 Jarratts for many years and had only worked at Edmunds Main for three weeks.
 A few days later, in his evidence to the inquest he stated that as he saw the fire spreading he told any pit boys who came by to tell their masters to get out of the pit.
 Some of these men took their teams to the shaft and were hauled out, initially in groups of six.
 Thomas Lockwood of No 13 Jarratts was one of those who received and took the warning seriously.
 James Scaife, a long term lodger at Jarratts also heeded informal warnings and left.